 By the 1920s, the YMCA offered a range of physical education classes and an entire floor devoted to the “young men’s division.”
 During the Great Depression, the YMCA of Columbia-Willamette increased it programming for social activities due to all the young men with “too much time on their hands.”

 During WWII, the downtown YMCA Chapel hosted daily wedding ceremonies.

 In 1955 the John R. Leach YMCA in SE Portland opened.
 In 2000, the Center converted to a Child Development Center and an Arts Education Center in 2000—to continue serving the people in SE Portland.

 Our Health and Wellness facilities expanded in the 1990s to Sherwood, OR and Vancouver, WA serving thousands of kids and families.

 In 2017, 68,234 participants were involved in YMCA programs, which were provided by 1,963 volunteers.
 Last year, more 13,789 kids participated in our youth sports leagues, 1,948 children were served in our early childhood programs and more than 5,000 kids attended Camp Collins.
 In addition, members and participants at our Y health, wellness and sports facilities visited those locations more than 575,000 times and 2,397 kids participated in our school enrichment programs.

-In 2018, as we celebrate 150 years of service, we will continue to grow and to reach new communities.
+In 2018, we celebrated 150 years of service, and will continue to grow and to reach new communities in 2019 and beyond.